Swedish Scholastic Aptitude Test: The fifth subtest

 At each test there is given an extra fifth subtest in order to develop new questions for future tests.
 This part consists of data from the aforementioned sections, but the result from this subtest is not counted.
-Which subtest that was the test part is revealed after the whole test is concluded.
+Which subtest was the test part is revealed after the whole test is concluded.

 Older versions of SweSAT

 1977–1991

 The purpose with the very first test, from 1977, was to provide upper-secondary school students with a "second chance", and to act as a selection instrument for candidates with at least 25 years of age and four years of work experience (known as 25/4:s).
 While the test was open for anyone to take, and free of charge, only the 25/4:s could use their scores for selection to higher education.

 The first test consisted of 150 questions within six subtests: Vocabulary (WORD – 30 questions), Data sufficiency (DS – 20 questions), Reading comprehension (READ – 30 questions), Diagrams, tables and maps (DTM – 20 questions), General information (GI – 30 questions) and Study techniques (STECH – 20 questions).
 The latter was a verbal test in which the items asked for one or several pieces of information that could be found in an accompanying pamphlet complete with a table of contents and registers.
-The pamphlet was around 80 pages, and too time-consuming to read in its entirety, sot est-takers had to use registers to find the requested information.
+The pamphlet was around 80 pages, and too time-consuming to read in its entirety, so test-takers had to use registers to find the requested information.
 As such it was the subtest most closely reflecting normal study situations.

 Quite soon the original READ subtest proved to easy for test takers.
 In 1980 its True/False answer format was changed to the multiple-choice format that was already used in the other subtests, and the number of READ-items was reduced from 30 to 24.

 1991–1996

 After the trial period ended in 1991, the SweSAT could be used for selection purposes by all candidates to higher education – now even more than before acting as a "second chance" for students with uncompetitive grade point average.

 Now the STECH subtest was replaced by English reading comprehension (ERC) with 24 questions.
 Another change concerned the evaluation of new questions.
-So far, items hade been tried out on separate occasions, using students from upper-secondary school (who might be more, but probably less motivated than regular test-takers).
+So far, items had been tried out on separate occasions, using students from upper-secondary school (who might be more, but probably less motivated than regular test-takers).
 From now on newly developed items would be included in the regular test in a try-out block, that do not count toward the test score.
 Test takers do not know which block is the try-out block until after the test.